SAP-archive/cloud-platform-iot-starterkit/src/apps/ui5/consumption/README.md

 If you are looking for an advanced application with more configuration possibilities and live data updates, please refer to the [advanced consumption UI](../consumption-advanced).

 ### Prerequisites
-#### Setup IoT Services
+#### Setup SAP Cloud Platform Internet of Things
-The sample application needs an instance of the IoT Services running on the same HCP account, where the application shall run.
+The sample application requires the SAP Cloud Platform Internet of Things enabled for your SAP Cloud Platform account.
-Please refer to the IoT Services setup guide [`Internet of Things Services`](https://help.hana.ondemand.com/iot)` > Getting Started`.
+Please refer to the SAP Cloud Platform Internet of Things setup guide [`Internet of Things`](https://help.hana.ondemand.com/iot)` > Getting Started`.

-#### Download the IoT Starterkit
+#### Download the IoT Starter Kit
-Go to the [main folder of the GitHub repository](https://github.com/SAP/iot-starterkit) and download the IoT Starterkit.
+Go to the [main folder of the GitHub repository](https://github.com/SAP/iot-starterkit) and download the IoT Starter Kit.

 ![UI5 Consumption example](../../../../images/mms_consume_ui5_01a.png)